avastar-project/dashboard-avastar/src/utils/SmartParserDocumentation.md

 The function takes 3 inputs:

 - The file paths contained in the Zip file uploaded by the user ;
-- The content of the files uploaded by the user ;
+- The content of the file uploaded by the user ;
 - The content of DataModel.json file contained in the project.

 ## Output

-The output of the function is an array which will be the source file of the visualisations showed in the Webapp.
+The output of the function is an array named smartData which will be the source file of the visualisations showed in the Webapp.
+It will be saved in the State of the app to make the data available to any component.

 Below is the format of the function output, with one object to describe the properties of each data points identified in the files uploaded on the Webapp by the user.

 ```
 {